Key Transferable Skills For Your Healthcare Team

 On the flip side, written communication can convey a different tone than your intent due to the lack of a visual component.

 Listening vs Active Listening Skills

-Leadership skills go beyond leading (act of guiding) and managing (act of directing) a team.
+Leadership skills go beyond leading (an act of guiding) and managing (an act of directing) a team.
 It’s a transferable skill that enables your employee to show initiative and take charge when necessary.
 It’s also the ability to delegate tasks, inspire others to get the job done, and take responsibility for ‘bad’ outcomes.
 In other words, instill a sense of ownership.

 Taking Ownership Skills

 By entrusting your team to support what’s best overall for the company via their personal values rather than hard and fast rules, you’ll instill a sense of ownership and autonomy, leading to individuals with a shared vision, more engagement, and sense of purpose within the organization.
 An ownership culture means your team is invested in everyone’s success to build trust and create informed decisions.